Muhammad-Shahrukh-Azeem/Solana-AMM-Dex/docs/KEDOLOG_DISCOUNT_FEATURE.md

 ## ✅ **SUMMARY**

 ### **Your Question:**
-> "Can I implement KEDOLOG discount logic that applies to all pools (existing and new)?"
+> "Can I implement KEDOL discount logic that applies to all pools (existing and new)?"

 ### **Answer:**
 **YES! ✅** The feature is already built and works like this: